 The Sympathetic Nervous System: Your Body's Accelerator

 The autonomic nervous system operates largely outside of our conscious control, ensuring that essential bodily functions continue without our constant attention.
 It's divided into two main branches: the sympathetic nervous system and the parasympathetic nervous system.
-While the sympathetic nervous system primes the body for action, the parasympathetic nervous system promotes relaxation and energy conservation.
+Plus, while the sympathetic nervous system primes the body for action, the parasympathetic nervous system promotes relaxation and energy conservation.
 These two systems work in a dynamic balance, constantly adjusting to maintain internal stability, or homeostasis.

 The SNS originates in the spinal cord and extends to various organs and tissues throughout the body.
+The main neurotransmitters involved in the sympathetic nervous system are adrenaline (epinephrine) and noradrenaline (norepinephrine).
 Its primary means of communication is through the release of neurotransmitters, chemical messengers that transmit signals between nerve cells.
-The main neurotransmitters involved in the sympathetic nervous system are adrenaline (epinephrine) and noradrenaline (norepinephrine).
 These neurotransmitters bind to specific receptors on target cells, initiating a series of events that ultimately lead to the characteristic "fight or flight" responses.

 When the brain perceives a threat or stressor, it sends signals to the SNS, triggering the release of adrenaline and noradrenaline.
 These hormones travel through the bloodstream, reaching various organs and tissues, including the heart.
 In the heart, they bind to adrenergic receptors on the cells of the sinoatrial (SA) node, the heart's natural pacemaker, as well as on the heart muscle cells themselves (cardiomyocytes).
 This binding initiates a series of intracellular events that increase the heart rate and the force of heart muscle contraction.